David-1271/ds202-your-david-lawlor/README.md

 | tov     |      -0.096 |
 | pf      |      -0.102 |

-Marginal (one-at-a-time) correlation of each stat with winning
+Correlation of each stat with winning, one at a time

 ``` r
 ggplot(marginal_cor, aes(x = reorder(stat, correlation), y = correlation,